alexduker/vsenetak/README.md

     # Start the Bot
     updater.start_polling()

-    # Run the bot until you press Ctrl-C
+    # Run the bot until you press Ctrl